surnamej/surnamej-intern-repo/issues/Milestone-0-working-in-an-agile-team/Agile-Roles.md

    - Customer Support – Gather user feedback and report issues to the team.

 #### How do these roles collaborate in Kanban vs. Scrum?

-1. Kanban focuses on continuous delivery and flexible prioritisation.
+1. Kanban focuses on continuous delivery and flexible prioritization.
    - Tasks flow through the board at their own pace.
    - Collaboration is asynchronous, with updates happening when needed.
    - Developers, QA, and PMs continuously refine and move tasks forward.